 - Especially when you’re cleaning an old cast iron pan, it is often difficult to remove food residues completely.
 You might want to use paper towels or rags to finish it off.
 Take note that it is not necessary to scrub the outer surface of the pan.
 Though scrubbing this part makes it look nicer, it is not necessary since it doesn’t come in direct contact with food.

-- Place the cast iron pan inside the oven in an upside-down position and bake it for about an hour.
+- Place the cast iron pan inside the oven in an upside-down position, with a cookie sheet underneath and bake it for about an hour.

 - After an hour, remove the cast iron pan from the oven and let it cool.

-- If it is cool enough to handle, grab a paper towel and rub it across the surface of your cast oil pain.
-If you can no longer notice anything sticky or disgusting, then you’re done.
-Otherwise, you will need to repeat the process of scrubbing, rubbing, oiling, and baking again.
+- Once it is cool enough to handle, grab a paper towel and rub it across the surface of your cast oil pain.
+If nothing rubs off, your pan is reseasoned.
+If black residue rubs off, you may need to repeat the process.

 How Often Should I Re-Season Cast Iron?